 Little Flowers Moisturizing Spray

-Frankincense (Boswelia frereana/carterii), Lavender (Lavendula angustifolia), Myrrh (Commiphora myrrha), Helichrysum (Helichrysum italicum), Rose Otto (Rosa damascena), Amyris (Amyris balsamifera), Copaiba (Copaifera langsdorfii), Cedarwood (Cedrus atlantica), Australian Sandalwood (Santalum spicatum), Sandalwood Mysore (Santalum album) essential oils in an organic Jojoba oil base
+Golden Jojoba oil, Frankincense (Boswelia frereana/carterii), Lavender (Lavendula angustifolia), Myrrh (Commiphora myrrha), Helichrysum (Helichrysum italicum), Rose Otto (Rosa damascena), Amyris (Amyris balsamifera), Copaiba (Copaifera langsdorfii), Cedarwood (Cedrus atlantica), Australian Sandalwood (Santalum spicatum), Sandalwood Mysore (Santalum album)

 The oils in this beautiful blend are noted to help protect, andnourish the skin and reduce inflammation.
 Little Flowers blend supports the skin's elasticity, tissue renewal and balance hydration.
 May help with scar tissue, psoriasis, wrinkles, dry spots, age/sun/liver spots.
 See testimonies on the Little Flowers detail page.

 Spray into palm and apply sparingly to face and neck.
 It can also be enjoyed as an all body massage (avoid tender tissues).

 1. I've been using Wrinkle Ease and Little Flowers for the last couple weeks, and I have to say, I'm am very pleased with it.
 I was a long time user of Mary Kay, and nothing they have compares!
 I have trouble with oily skin, but MK moisturizer for oily skin left my face feeling dry.
 With Wrinkle Ease my skin feels great, well moisturized but not oily!
 Love, Love, Love this product! - Becky